 Join us as technical experts share their knowledge and then answer your questions.
 Visit this site often to see upcoming topics.

-- IBM Education Assistant modules for WebSphere products
+- MediaCenter modules for IBM products

-IBM Education Assistant (IEA) is a collection of multimedia educational modules that help you better understand IBM software products and use them more effectively to meet your business requirements.
+MediaCenter modules are a collection of multimedia educational modules that help you better understand IBM software products and use them more effectively to meet your business requirements.